MaartenDesnouck/google-apps-script/README.md

 $ gaps auth [-f]
 ```

 List the script files with their id's in you Google Drive.
-You can add a string to filer on.
+You can add a string to filter on.

 ```
 $ gaps list [nameFilter]
 ```

-Go to an empty folder and clone a project by specifying the file id.
+Go to an empty folder and clone a project by specifying the file id. (see 'list' to find a specific file id)

 ```
 $ gaps clone <fileId>